RHUL-CS-Projects/graphfellow/docs/behaviour.md

 You can select an edge out of a vertex using the vertex's `get_edge_to(to_vertex, chooser)` method.
-The method effectively searches the `edges_out` array for you and returns one edge that leads from the current to vertex to the vertex specified by the `to_vertex` argument (a `GraphVertex` object).
+The method effectively searches the `edges_out` array for you and returns one edge that leads from the current vertex to the vertex specified by the `to_vertex` argument (a `GraphVertex` object).
 The returned edge may be `null` if no such edge is available.
 The optional `chooser` argument is a string indicating how that edge will be